Uberi/University-Notes/ECON201/ECON201.md

 The **isoquant** is all the combinations of the inputs of production that result in the same quantity produced.
 This is represented as $q(L, K)$.

 Firms have three equivalent strategies for minimizing cost.
-One is the lowest isocost rule - to pick the bundle of inputs where the lowest isocost line touches the isoquant, analogous to choosing the highest indifference curve that touches the budget line.
-Another is the ;wip
+One is the **lowest isocost rule** - to pick the bundle of inputs where the lowest isocost line touches the isoquant, analogous to choosing the highest indifference curve that touches the budget line.
+Another is the **tangency rule** - to pick the bundle of inputs where the isoquant is tangent to the isocost line.
+The last is the **last dollar rule** - to pick the bundle of inputs such that the marginal product of all inputs in the bundle are equal.

 The **long run cost curve** is a plot of the $K$ and $L$ combination resulting in the lowest possible cost for each quantity produced.
 This is the points where the lowest isocost lines intersect isoquants.